Parkville is part of the Traditional lands of the Wurundjeri Woi-wurrung peoples. They have cared for and protected it since time immemorial.

 - Check out dates marking significant history and culture events here Aboriginal and Torres Strait Islander diary dates.

-- Celebrate the history, culture and achievements of Aboriginal and Torres Strait Islander peoples, during National NAIDOC Week 3 – 10 July 2022.
+- Celebrate the history, culture and achievements of Aboriginal and Torres Strait Islander peoples, during National NAIDOC Week on the first week of July each year.

 - Discover the magic of the Moomba Festival returning on 10 – 13 March 2023 Moomba Melbourne.

-- Catch up on “Be Brave.
-Make Change” National Reconciliation Week held on 27 May – 3 June 2022.
+- Catch up on National Reconciliation Week held each year.

 - For information and support for Victorian Aboriginal and Torres Strait Islander business owners visit Kinaway Chamber of Commerce.